Game Planning Your Pretreatment Switch

 PLANNING THE CHANGEOVER

-Seeing E-Z-GO’s success was enough for Prashant to call in his local Chemetall technical sales manager, Chris Keeter, to discuss a changeover and plan for the improvements.
+Seeing E-Z-GO’s success was enough for Prashant to call in his local Chemetall US, Inc technical sales manager, Chris Keeter, to discuss a changeover and plan for the improvements.

 Keeter, who also worked with E-Z-GO on its conversion, says the Oxsilan process is based on silanes that form aqueous solutions through hydrolysis and condensation, or polysiloxanes.
 He says that during the coating process, the reactive silanol groups can be chemically bonded to the metal, as well as to the paint and powder coating.